Danil-Zhuravlov/Churn-Prediction/README.md

     [[1628   48]
      [  25 1699]]
     ```
-- **Client Similarity Prediction**: Provides a JSON file with similarity scores for each client.
+- **Client Similarity Prediction**: Provides a separate JSON file with similarity scores for each client based on the provided threshold:
+1) How existing customer similar to attrited.
+2) How attrited customer similar to existing.

 ## Future Improvements 🔮
 - Create a better data preprocessing pipeline to make it easier to configure and maintain.